Li Bingbing: English-language films

-Li Bingbing's first time in an English-language film is Wayne Wang's Snow Flower and the Secret Fan, adapted from Lisa See's 2005 novel of the same title.
+Li’s starred in her first English-language film with Wayne Wang's Snow Flower and the Secret Fan in 2011.
+It was adapted from Lisa See's 2005 novel of the same title.
 The film premiered at the 2011 Cannes Film Festival.
-Li started to gain recognition in Hollywood after starring in Resident Evil: Retribution, playing Ada Wong.
+Li started to gain recognition in Hollywood after starring in Resident Evil: Retribution (2011), playing Ada Wong.
 The same year, she was cast in action fantasy film 400 Boys, directed by British director Alastair Paton.

 In 2013, Li attended the 4th Annual US-China Film Summit and received the East-West Talent Award.
 Hollywood magazine Variety also named her Asian Star of the Year.
 The following year, Li featured in Transformers: Age of Extinction, the fourth installment of the film franchise.
 This helped solidify her success overseas.

 In 2015, she was cast in 3D science fiction thriller Nest (also known as Guardians of the Tomb), a Chinese-Australian co-production that was finally released in January 2018.
-The same year, it was announced that Li would play China's first female superhero in upcoming film Realm, written by Stan Lee.
+The same year, it was announced that Li would play China's first female superhero in upcoming film Realm, written by Stan Lee, though that project eventually stalled with Lee's passing.

-In 2018, Li starred with Jason Statham in The Meg, an American-Chinese shark film based on Steve Alten's 1997 novel Meg: A Novel of Deep Terror.
+In 2018, Li starred with Jason Statham in the box office hit The Meg, an American-Chinese shark film based on Steve Alten's 1997 novel Meg: A Novel of Deep Terror.